usernamehw/vscode-todo-md/README.md

 - `todomd.toggleDone` <kbd>Alt</kbd>+<kbd>D</kbd> - Toggle Done (Completion)
 - `todomd.getNextTask` - Get due task from main file.
 If none are due - get one with the highest priority.
+- `todomd.getNext10` - Get next 10 tasks.
+Due tasks are on top.
 - `todomd.getRandomTask` - Get random due task if exists.
 If none are due, get random task out of non-due tasks.
 (Taken from main file).
 - `todomd.sortByPriority` - Sort selected lines by priority